 - Gravity Forms ($) A powerful Form Builder with its own set of add-ons and custom functions.

 - Backup Buddy ($) A simple-to-use and powerful backup plugin.

 - Advanced Custom Fields Very powerful plugin to help add custom fields to posts, custom post types, pages, etc…

 - WooCommerce eCommerce Store functionality.

 - BuddyPress Adds a social aspect (members, sharing, groups, etc…) to your WordPress site.

 Other Useful Plugins

-Lets you upload files to your server, if you don’t have ftp credentials this is very handy
+- File Manager Lets you upload files to your server, if you don’t have FTP credentials this is very handy

 - Redirection If you change the slug of your pages, or remove pages, this will prevent a broken link from existing links to the page

 - Pretty Links helps you to shrink, cloak, track, organize, and share short links using your domain name and brand.